intersong/Fthr-proteomics/README.md

-## This repository contains a series of scripts for extracting information from tabular output from proteomics database searches.
+## This repository contains a series of scripts for extracting information about modifications from tabular output from MaxQuant.
+Currently very specific to fluorothreonine modifications in the context of *S. cattleya*.
+The scripts were used to process data for the manuscript "A fluorothreonyl-tRNA deacylase prevents mistranslation in the organofluorine producer *S. cattleya*."

 ### 1.  spectrum_counter_MaxQUant.py